ifti27/Ammusement-Park/README.md

-"# Ammusement-Park"
+**Ammusement-Park**

 1. Project Overview

-The Virtual Amusement Park Simulation is an interactive 3D environment developed using C++ and OpenGL.
+The Virtual Amusement Park Simulation is an interactive 2D environment developed using C++ and OpenGL.
 The project aims to simulate the atmosphere of a bustling theme park, featuring mechanical rides, dynamic lighting, autonomous agents (NPCs), and environmental effects.
 Users can explore the park, toggle between day and night modes, and experience a multisensory environment with synchronized audio.

 2. Key Features

  Mechanical Rides & Animations

 The park will feature 3–4 distinct rides with realistic motion patterns: